-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corunna is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Corunna isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Corunna are a mix of both white- and blue-collar jobs.
 Overall, Corunna is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Corunna who work in office and administrative support (17.10%), sales jobs (7.24%), and management occupations (7.01%).
+There are especially a lot of people living in Corunna who work in office and administrative support (20.43%), sales jobs (10.78%), and teaching (7.85%).

-The per capita income in Corunna in 2018 was $25,415, which is lower middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $101,660 for a family of four.
+The per capita income in Corunna in 2018 was $26,262, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $105,048 for a family of four.
 However, Corunna contains both very wealthy and poor people as well.

+Corunna is a somewhat ethnically-diverse city.
 The people who call Corunna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corunna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Corunna include German, Irish, English, Scottish, and Czech.
+Important ancestries of people in Corunna include German, Irish, English, French, and Polish.

 The most common language spoken in Corunna is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.